Gołąbki: Other names

 In the United States, the terms are commonly Anglicized by second- or third-generation Americans to "stuffed cabbage", "stuffed cabbage leaves", or "cabbage casserole".
+They are affectionately known as "Hunky hand grenades" among diaspora in the Pittsburgh area.

 They are also referred to as "pigs in a blanket", not to be confused with pigs in blankets in British and Irish cuisine.